 Short Term Teams

-For more information on going to Tanzania on a Short-Term Team, visit the Short Term Trips page.
+For more information on going to Tanzania on a Short-Term Team, visit the Tanzania Short Term Missions Team page.

 Please consider supporting Hope of The Nations.